davelpat/CC_challenge/Testing_approach_summary.md

 Testing will be done in a virtual machine to isolate the site from any development or staging environments.

 Functional, integration, and acceptance testing will use Behavioral Driven Development to specify the tests and to ensure apprporiate coverage as determined by the Product Owner and the delivery team.
+Point tools will be used to automate specific aspects of testing, such as load and performance testing or link checking.

 Test Driven Development is strongly encouraged for unit tests.